Mason23Johnson/Mason23Johnson/README.md

 ---
 My expertise extends to:

-C# Applications: Developing console programs and sophisticated GUI applications, as highlighted in my repositories.
+C# Applications: Developing console programs and sophisticated applications, as highlighted in my repositories.

-Backend Web Development and Database Systems, as previously mentioned.
+Backend Web Development and Database Systems.

 2D & 3D GDScript and C# Game Development, as previously stated.

+---

 My current big projects (currently private on GitHub) are:

-  ---Advanced 2D platformer with combat and card-style fighting.
+  --- Advanced 2D platformer with combat and card-style fighting.

-  ---Personal online portfolio and website.
+  --- Personal online portfolio and website.

 ---
 In addition to game and web development, I am continuously expanding my knowledge in databases, networking, and various software technologies to broaden my professional scope.